 - Cauliflower Rice.
 Ideal for those looking to keep the recipe low carb or seeking keto lemon butter chicken breasts.

 - Roasted Vegetables of Your Choice.
-Try Roasted Potatoes and Carrots or Oven Roasted Brussels Sprouts.
+Try Roasted Potatoes or Oven Roasted Brussels Sprouts.

 Lemon Butter Chicken

 - 1 1/2 pounds boneless skinless chicken breasts or thighs or a mix!

 - 1 teaspoon kosher salt

 - 3 tablespoons unsalted butter divided (swap ghee to make Paleo or vegan butter to make dairy free)

 - 1 pound green beans ends trimmed and cut in half (or swap trimmed asparagus, cut into 2-inch pieces)